Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 See Street Art

 Make time to notice the street art in Almaty.
 This one below was my favorite.
 It’s pertinent to the culture of Kazakhstan as it’s a snow leopard.
-Although Kazakhstan’s national animal is the golden eagle, from the famous Kazakh nomads that hunt with eagles, the snow leopard is the official country symbol.
+Although Kazakhstan’s national animal is the Golden Eagle, from the famous Kazakh nomads that hunt with eagles, the snow leopard is the official country symbol.

 The Tian Shan mountains and other alpine areas are a habitat for them.
 The snow leopard was made the official symbol to help preserve and protect this rare animal.